No Track left behind: Graph-based Vertexing for long-lived Particle Reconstruction: Introduction

 Over the past decades, a rich ecosystem of vertexing algorithms has been developed.
 These include the Billoir and Kalman-based fits~\cite{Billoir:1985nq,Billoir:1992yq,Fruhwirth:2007hz,Strandlie:2010zz,Fruhwirth:2020zbo}, adaptive and iterative multi-vertex finders~\cite{ATLAS:2019jmx}, and specialised tools such as \textsc{LCFIplus} for flavour-tagging at lepton colliders~\cite{Suehara:2015ura}.
 More recently, graph- and machine-learning-based methods have also begun to appear~\cite{ATLAS:2019wqx,CMS:2024xzb,Correia:2024ogc}.
 Public implementations of vertexing exist in frameworks such as \textsc{CMSSW}~\cite{CMSSW}, \textsc{ACTS}~\cite{Ai:2021ghi}, or \textsc{RAVE}~\cite{rave,Waltenberger:2011zz}, but these are either tightly coupled to specific experiments, or are too heavy-weight to deploy for phenomenological studies.
 As a result, phenomenological studies of LLPs often resort to truth-level objects or simplified parametric smearing (see e.g.~\cite{Araz:2021akd} for LLP recasting in \textsc{MadAnalysis5}), leaving the impact of realistic vertex reconstruction unexplored.

-In this work, we address this gap by presenting a robust, initialisation-free vertex fitter combined with a graph-based vertex finder tailored to displaced topologies.
+In this work, we address this gap by presenting a graph-based vertex finder tailored to displaced topologies, combined with a robust vertex fitter.
 Crucially, our implementation is provided as a self-contained \textsc{Delphes}~\cite{deFavereau:2013fsa} module.
-This makes the algorithm readily available to the phenomenology community: it can be plugged directly into existing detector cards with minimal effort, enabling fast and realistic LLP analyses in the widely used \textsc{MadGraph}–\textsc{Pythia}–\textsc{Delphes} simulation chain.
-In contrast to existing public stacks, which are not designed as turn-key tools for pheno applications, our implementation provides immediate usability and reproducibility for collider studies.
+This makes the vertex finding algorithm readily available to the phenomenology community: it can be plugged directly into existing detector cards with minimal effort, enabling fast and realistic LLP analyses in the widely used \textsc{MadGraph}–\textsc{Pythia}–\textsc{Delphes} simulation chain.
+While \textsc{Delphes} already contains a powerful vertex fitting module, the pattern recognition necessary to identify which tracks should be fitted to a common vertex was left to the user.
+Our implementation addresses this gap and provides immediate usability and reproducibility for collider studies.
 The repository with all additions is available on GitHub~\href{https://github.com/jkriewald/delphes-LLP}{https://github.com/jkriewald/delphes-LLP}.

-In addition to introducing a new graph-based vertex finder, we also propose a reformulation of the vertex fitting problem.
-By expressing the Gauss–Newton system in a modern statistical language, we arrive at a fitting scheme that is robust, efficient, and—crucially—does not require an initial seed for the vertex position.
-While closely related to established methods, this formulation makes the underlying ideas more transparent and accessible, and highlights a natural strategy that had, to the best of our knowledge, not yet been explicitly exploited in high-energy physics.
-We view this not as a replacement of existing approaches and software stacks dedicated to full experimental offline analyses, but as a complementary perspective that may be particularly valuable in phenomenological studies and in scenarios with large displacements.
+In addition to introducing a new graph-based vertex finder, we present a review of the vertex fitting problem.
+By expressing the fit within a unified Gauss-Newton framework, we recover the standard transverse-information formulation while exposing its equivalent Schur-complement representations and underlying geometric interpretation.
+We hope that this presentation makes the principles of modern vertex fitting more transparent and provides a natural foundation for the timing extension developed in this work.